informalsystems/vdd/fastsync/fastsync.md

 ----

 #### **[FS-VAR-STATE-INV]**:
-It is always the case that the state corresponds to the state of the blockchain of that height, that is, *state = chain[height].AppState* [**[TMBC-SEQ]**][TMBC-SEQ-link].
+It is always the case that *state* corresponds to the application state of the blockchain of that height, that is, *state = chain[height].AppState* [**[TMBC-SEQ]**][TMBC-SEQ-link].